ForestOfKnowledge/heroku-buildpack-wkhtmltopdf-heroku-24/README.md

 ### Ownership Update

 This repository was originally created and maintained by [Rohan Debroy](https://github.com/RohanDebroy).
-As the original author is no longer maintaining the project, I have taken over the repository to continue its development and support.
+As the original author is no longer maintaining the project (This repository has been archived by the owner on Aug 10, 2024.
+It is now read-only.), I [John Paul Garland w/ Forest of Knowledge Inc.](https://github.com/johnpg82) have taken over the repository to continue its development and support.
 In this latest update, I've added support for the `heroku-24` stack to ensure compatibility with the latest Heroku environments.

 ## Changelog <a name = "changelog"></a>
 - v1.0 (initial release)